SSWConsulting/SSW.Rules.Content/categories/software-development/rules-to-better-clean-architecture.md

 - use-the-mediator-pattern-with-cqrs

 ---
 SSW implements strict standards on all code produced.
-Implementing strict coding standards means your code can be easily read, easily modified and easily tested.
-The goal of the Clean Architecture rules is to have a strong .NET API, as robust backend is more important than a front end, whether it's in Angular, React, Vue or Blazor.
+Implementing strict coding standards means your code can be easily read, modified, and tested.
+The Clean Architecture rules aim to have a strong .NET API, as a robust backend is more critical than a front end, whether in Angular, React, Vue, or Blazor.

 Learn more on [SSW's Software Audit consulting page](https://ssw.com.au/consulting/software-audit).